 Paying off your mortgage is a very common financial goal.
-After all, it would feel pretty amazing to no longer send hundreds (even thousands) of dollars to the bank each month.
-While I do agree it would feel great to pay all of it off before the 30-year mark is up, I’m not doing it.
+After all, it would feel amazing to no longer send hundreds (even thousands) of dollars to the bank each month.
+While I do agree that paying off my mortgage early would feel liberating, I’m not doing it.
 Instead, I invest my money.
-Here’s why:

-Prepaying my mortgage would increase my home’s equity, which is a good thing.
+Paying off my mortgage early would increase my home’s equity, which is a financial plus.
 Unfortunately, you can’t guarantee that you’ll be able to access the equity in your home should you need it in a bind.

 Tools such as home equity loans do exist to allow you to borrow against your equity, but they may not be readily available when you need them.
 During recessions, many banks tighten their lending standards, so even people with great credit may not qualify for a variety of reasons.